 Based on what type of heating system you own, your air filter can be found inside the blower compartment of your heater, an attached filter case or wall-mounted return air grille.

 To swap out your filter:

 - Take out the filter and hold it up to the light.
 If you can’t view light through it, get a new one.

 - Put in the new filter with the arrow motioning toward the heating system to prevent damage.

-Flat filters should be replaced once a month, while pleated filters should be used for about three months.
-You may also buy a washable filter that will work for about 10 years.
+Flat filters should be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you might have to put in a new filter more often.

 To make the process go more quickly down the road, use a permanent writing tool on your heating system exterior or ductwork to show the airflow direction and filter size.

 Otherwise known as drain pans, condensate pans hold moisture your heater pulls from the air.